 Dr. Emily is an Honorary Diplomate of the American Veterinary Dental College and the Academy of Veterinary Dentistry.
 He currently holds the position of Faculty Affiliate of Animal Dentistry at Colorado State University, School of Veterinary Medicine, is a past Dental Faculty Affiliate at the University of Missouri at Columbia, and is Director of Exotic Animal Dentistry at the Denver Zoological Gardens.
 Dr. Emily has also worked extensively on the biomechanics of movement and kinesiology.
 Dr. Emily is past president of the American Veterinary Dental Society (AVDS).
-When the AVDS wanted to become a board specialty, Dr. Emily was one of four veterinarians who approached the specialty board to understand the requirements for board recognition.
-Dr. Emily was one of three veterinarians who developed and administered the initial Academy of Veterinary Dentistry entrance exams.
+When the AVDS wanted to become a board specialty, Dr. Emily was one of four - himself and three veterinarians - who approached the specialty board to understand the requirements for board recognition.
+Dr. Emily was one of three - with two veterinarians - who developed and administered the initial Academy of Veterinary Dentistry entrance exams.

 Later, the three veterinarians and Dr. Emily developed and administered a 3-part exam process for acceptance into the College of Veterinary Dentistry, and this same 3-part format is still used today.
 Additionally, Dr. Emily designed the logo and the pins for the AVDS, the AVD and AVDC, as well as those for the review and assessment exam, and also hand casts a custom gold medallion for the Research and Education award for the AVDS.